ldynia/archcolider/3.ViewsAndPerspectives/Security.md

 | Deployment | May need major changes to accommodate security-oriented hardware or software, or to address security risks. |
 | Operational | Needs to make the security assumptions and responsibilities clear, so that these aspects of the security implementation can be reflected in operational processes. |

 ## Risks

 ## Checklist for Architecture Definition and further work
 - Have you addressed each threat identified in the threat model to the extent required?
 - Have you used as much third-party security technology as possible?
 - Have you produced an integrated overall design for the security solution?
 - Have you considered all standard security principles when designing the infrastructure?
 - Is your security infrastructure as simple as possible?
 - Have you defined how to identify and recover from security breaches?
-- Have you applied the results of the Security perspective to all of the affected views?
+- Have you applied the results of the Security perspective to all the affected views?
 - Have external experts reviewed your security design?